RaysceneNS/rayscenens.github.io/_posts/2020-12-20-AudioStation-GoogleAssistant-integration.md

 # ./oauth_clientinfo --client-add oauth-redirect.googleusercontent.com/r/[some-project-id] AudioStation.voiceassistant GoogleAssistant
 ```

 Important!
-Make note of the client id and secret returned from calling  ouath_clientinfo as we require these later on to complete the service registration with Google.
+Make note of the client id and secret returned from calling  oauth_clientinfo as we require these later on to complete the service registration with Google.

 Now you should see something like the following in your OAuth service blade.
 ![Alternate Product](/assets/images/2020/12/20/oauth_setup.webp)

 ## Install Google Actions CLI

 The actions CLI is a Googles command line interface for working with  Actions projects.
 We will use the CLI to deploy Invocations and our web hook code to the Actions Console project we created earlier.

 1. Node.js and NPM
     + recommend installing using [nvm for Linux/Mac](https://github.com/creationix/nvm) and [nvm-windows for Windows](https://github.com/coreybutler/nvm-windows)